These days, the only thing that’s certain is uncertainty.

 Supply and Demand

-But as the pandemic fades and the economy (hopefully) gets moving again, that demand will rebound.
+As the pandemic fades and the economy (hopefully) gets moving again, that demand will rebound.
 But how quickly?

 As airlines gauge this recovery, they’ll slowly ramp back up the supply of flights, too.
 It’s a recipe for some uncertainty of what flight prices may look like on the other side of coronavirus.